ethereum/ethereum-org/views/content/crowdsale.md

 ![Crowdsale deployment](/images/tutorial/crowdsale-deploy.png)

-* Put the address of the organization you just created on the filed **if sucessfull, send to**.
+* Put the address of the organization you just created on the filed **if successful, send to**.

 * Put **250** ethers as the funding goal